uqlibrary/reusable-webcomponents/README.md

 - run `npm run build:staging` to run a `staging` test build in the `dist` folder
 - run `npm run build:production` to run a `production` test build in the `dist` folder
 - run `npm run test:local` to run a test build in the `dist` folder and run all cypress tests
-- run `npm run prettier:test` to check all files for codestyles and `npm run prettier:fix` to fix them all
+- run `npm run prettier:test` to check all files for codestyles, and
+- run `npm run prettier:fix` to fix all codestyle issues

 ### Git safety checks